csnydermph/Roqarr/README.md

 Hi, I’m Chris (@Roqarr).
 I am:
+- a Bachelor of Anthropology
 - a Master of Public Health
-- a current PhD Student studying Sustainable Food Systems.
+- a current PhD Student studying Sustainable Food Systems
+- a researcher specializing in environmental sustainability and public health programs

 My project interests involve:
 - choropleth mapping
 - demographics and statistical research
-- dynamic report generation of national-level public health data
+- dynamic report generation of environmental and public health data
 - dynamic report generation from sensors on usb-gadgets and networked SBC's

 My projects are made using: